kasem-sm/SlimeKT/README.md

 Please visit [the documentation of this project]() for detailed information.

+## Project Setup Guide ⚒

+### Android App
+You need to have [Android Studio](https://developer.android.com/studio) Bumblebee or Dolphin to set up this project locally.
+After downloading all the requirements, please import the project into Android Studio, build the project and click Run.

+### Backend (API)
+You need to have [IntelliJ IDEA](https://www.jetbrains.com/idea/download/#section=windows) and [MongoDB Compass](https://www.mongodb.com/products/compass) installed.
+After downloading all the requirements, please import the [`/api`](/api) module into IntelliJ IDEA, build the project and click the Run icon besides `main` function in `Application.kt` file.

-## Contributions and Contributors 👷‍♂️
+## Contribution Guide and Contributors 👷‍♂️

 There are no special rules for contributing your expertise and making the open source community more powerful.
-Just don't forget to file a issue or start a discussion so that I may not be surprised when you create a pull request.
+Just don't forget to file an issue or start a discussion so that I may not be surprised when you create a pull request.
 Running `spotlessApply` before creating a pull request would be _cherry on the cake_.

 * Special thanks to our contributors:
   - The first one gets featured here 😎